simon-wg/TKE-passwordless-authentication/application/gui/README_gui.md

     npm start
     ```

-## Starting the Client
+## Starting the Web-Client

-To start the client, follow these steps:
+To start the web-client, follow these steps:

 1. Navigate to the client directory:
     ```sh